The Canadian Baseball Hall of Fame and Museum is located at 386 Church St. South in St. Marys, Ontario.

 Through an exclusive collection, the Hall tells the story of Fergie Jenkins, a courageous, black man from Chatham, Ontario who overcame seemingly insurmountable odds and racial barriers to become one of the most dominant major league pitchers of his era.
 Also shared is the inspiring and heart-wrenching tale of the Vancouver Asahi – a team of Japanese Canadians who won five Pacific Northwest Championships before being interned during World War II.
 If you are interested in current Canadian-born big leaguers such as Russell Martin, Mike Soroka, Vladimir Guerrero Jr., James Paxton, Tyler O’Neill, Joey Votto, Rowan Wick, Josh Naylor and Jordan Romano they are also well represented in the museum.
 New this year is our Larry Walker display and a collection of our newest artifacts from the 2019 Canadian players.

 For a glimpse into Canada’s baseball future, you can also wander around the picturesque, 32-acre site and view what is “The Great Canadian Dream Park.”
 With four ball fields already constructed, the Hall is progressing towards its goal of becoming the official home of baseball in this country.
-The vision for the site includes walking trails and picnic grounds.
+The vision for the site includes a pavilion.

 If you’re thinking about making the trip to the Hall of Fame this summer, don’t forget to pack a bathing suit so you can have a dip in the Quarry.
 Also, keep the Hall in mind if you’re planning a trip to Stratford, Ontario – the museum is only 15 kilometres from the festival town.